What is the State Outreach Plan Guidance?

 Why should a State Develop an Outreach Plan?

-The Supplemental Nutrition Assistance Program (SNAP) is the cornerstone of the Nation’s nutrition safety net and an investment in our future.
-The FSP offers the opportunity for improved nutrition and progress toward economic self-sufficiency for participants.
-Even a small increase in SNAP participation can have a substantial economic impact since every $5 in new SNAP benefits generates $9.20 in additional community spending.
+SNAP is the cornerstone of the Nation’s nutrition safety net and an investment in our future.
+SNAP offers the opportunity for improved nutrition and progress toward economic self-sufficiency for participants.
+Even a small increase in SNAP participation can have a substantial economic impact since every $1 in SNAP benefits generates up to $1.80 in economic activity.

 How does the Guidance Help States?

 FNS strives to make the outreach plan development and submission process as straightforward as possible for State agencies and to provide technical assistance in plan development as needed.

 In the guidance, policy information is provided in a simple question and answer format.
 The table of contents is detailed so that information can easily be located.
 In addition, outreach policy is consolidated so that State agencies no longer need to refer to multiple documents.
 Updates to the guidance will be made by policy memo which will be posted below.